 Protein powders, creatine, and beta-alanine are the foremost contenders for bodybuilding supplements.
 Many have different claims about these supplements’ effectiveness, while some market these claims as proof.
 So, what does science say about this?

 Studies have shown no concrete evidence supporting the effectiveness of supplements such as creatine, protein supplements, and amino acids in building muscle.
 But, these supplements may help develop muscle mass if used with workouts and exercise routines.
 Though creatine is known to increase muscle mass, it becomes ineffective when you don’t couple your supplementation with sufficient training.
+Bodybuilders often seek alternative approaches to enhance their muscle-building efforts, and one such option that some bodybuilders consider is using Enclomiphene citrate, which is believed to have potential benefits for certain individuals in their fitness journey.

 Also, most of these supplements increase muscle growth by improving muscle protein synthesis.
 It is the process of the body where protein is processed to make muscle fiber.